 All Upper-Division GE Courses must require students to demonstrate advanced college skills and knowledge such as synthesis and application of knowledge, analysis, critique, and research.
 While Upper-Division GE Courses will only be classified as category B, C, or D, it is understood that at the upper-division level, such courses might involve the integration of these skills in a student’s major.
 Project-based, interdisciplinary, and service learning courses are some examples where the emphasis on these skills will contribute to student success.”

 Upper-Division GE Courses are intended to help students integrate knowledge and skills developed earlier in the GE Program, working at a more advanced level than Foundation and Explorations courses.
-Upper-Division GE Courses must require as pre-requisites sophomore standing, completion of the entire Foundation (aka the Golden Four: oral communication, written communication, critical thinking and mathematics/quantitative reasoning), and at least one GE Course from the Explorations stage.
+Upper-Division GE Courses must require as pre-requisites sophomore standing and completion of the entire Foundation (aka the Golden Four: oral communication, written communication, critical thinking and mathematics/quantitative reasoning).

 3.3.1 Courses requesting certification at the upper-division level must meet the general criteria for GE Courses articulated in Section 3.1, the content criteria of at least one of the Subareas, and the general upper-division criteria for GE Courses articulated in this Section (3.3).
 However, these courses will only be categorized as B-UD, C-UD, and D-UD.

 3.3.2 Each UD GE category must offer courses intended for students without prior experience in the discipline beyond an introductory course.
-Upper-division course may have prerequisites that are not on the General Education Master Course List (i.e., discipline-specific prerequisites).
+Upper-division course may not have prerequisites that are not on the General Education Master Course List (i.e., discipline-specific prerequisites).

 3.3.3 All courses approved for Area C at the upper-division level will require at least 2,500 words of writing.
 No upper-division Area C course shall have more than seventy enrolled students.